 You’ll probably have to staple something at some point, which is why it is useful to have a staple gun handy.
 This is one of those that you could pass on if you’re really on a budget, but it can make some projects a lot easier if you can afford it.

 A caulk gun is a tube that is filled with some sort of material to seal up gaps within your home.
 It can be used on a wide variety of different materials.
 We recommend having some handy for those quick and easy home repairs.

 You need a screwdriver for practically everything.
 Even if you’re just building Ikea furniture, you’re going to need a screwdriver.
 Even the very beginning DIYer should have a variety of screwdrivers handy.

 A flashlight can be essential for tight or dark spaces.
 A smartphone “flashlight” might work in a pinch, but having a quality LED light to use in your workshop is your best option.

 A high-quality utility knife will take you far.
 Whether you’re struggling to open a bag or are trimming away at the carpet, this knife is essential for any DIYer.

 46. Stud Finder

 If you’re going to place a nail or screw into your wall, you need a stud finder.
 These come in a wide range of options, from affordable magnetic ones to professional models.
 We recommend choosing one based on your budget.

 Caring For Your Tools

-Each tool will need to be cared for differently.
+Each essential hand tool will need to be cared for differently.
 The most significant part of caring for your tool is to store them properly, which we have already discussed somewhat above.
 You don’t want your tools exposed to the elements when you aren’t using them, as this will cut back on their lifespan substantially.
 Furthermore, you shouldn’t just throw your tools in a pile.
 You don’t want them breaking each other.